SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 28 November, 2025 at 23:34:41
+# Last Refreshed - 29 November, 2025 at 23:34:51
 The Latest Activity was a VirtualRide -

-<b>☁️ hr2p worked today in gym!!
-Zwift - Tempus Fugit in Watopia</b>
+<b>⛅ Zwift - Three Sisters in Watopia</b>

-which happened on 28 November, 2025 at 06:42:36
+which happened on 29 November, 2025 at 14:30:57

-Which is 0 years, 0 months, 0 days, 16 hours and 52 minutes since the last refresh!
+Which is 0 years, 0 months, 0 days, 9 hours and 3 minutes since the last refresh!

-You can see it here https://www.strava.com/activities/16588786229
+You can see it here https://www.strava.com/activities/16602084869

 ## Number of Rides
 How many rides have I done each year?